RcppCore/rcpp-gallery/_posts/2014-07-15-parallel-distance-matrix.md

    }
    return rval;
 }

-/**
+{% endhighlight %}

- * With the `kl_distance` function defined we can now iteratively apply it
- * to the rows of the input matrix to generate the distance matrix:
+With the `kl_distance` function defined we can now iteratively apply it to the rows of the input matrix to generate the distance matrix:

- */
+{% highlight cpp %}
 // helper function for taking the average of two numbers inline double average(double val1, double val2) {
    return (val1 + val2) / 2;